 First off about my Raspberry Pi.
 It isn’t working out as planned. in fact, in many cases, it simply isn’t working out.

 At first, I thought I could load a lot of games on it and start running.
 Of course, I downloaded quake3 because it’s arguably the most aggressive game on the Pi.
 Although everyone else has been able to overclock and keep it stable. anytime I go above 700Mhz it dies instantly.
 The most common issue is a bad power supply.
 Which hey I was totally cool with that.
 So I busted out my ATX power supply with 250 watts behind it.
 45 amps on the 5+ rail. and guess what? it still kept crashing. until eventually even when I leave it at 700mhz it still crashes. what the hell?!?

 Reload Raspbian, compile from source AND tried the pre-compiled distro. all the same results.
 Very frustrating.

 I also tried the Retroarch system only to find out that half of the executables don’t even work when you compile from source and the menu system is all sorts of jacked up. requiring a lot of configuration to get the sources that did compile working with configuration files.

-Bottom line, The Raspberry Pi it not ready for production level work.
-In fact a lot of ARM processor technology is just starting to dawn on developers that maybe they should get their heads out of their ass and begin to develop things for arm since you even have windows tablet computers also running arm-based processors and OpenGL-ES compliant 3-d hardware.
-It’ll take a while on the software front for the Raspberry Pi to catch up. maybe then i’ll buy another.
+The bottom line, The Raspberry Pi is not ready for production-level work.
+In fact, a lot of ARM processor technology is just starting to dawn on developers that maybe they should get their heads out of their ass and begin to develop things for arm since you even have windows tablet computers also running arm-based processors and OpenGL-ES compliant 3-d hardware.
+It’ll take a while on the software front for the Raspberry Pi to catch up. maybe then I’ll buy another.